Gift cards when selling in multiple currencies

-When your customer's local currency is different from your store's currency, a currency conversion takes place when the gift card is redeemed at the checkout.
-This conversion uses the exchange rate at the time that the gift card is redeemed (and not the exchange rate that was in place when the gift card was purchased).
+If your customer's local currency is different from your store's currency, then a currency conversion takes place when the gift card is redeemed at the checkout.
+This conversion uses the exchange rate at the time that the gift card is redeemed, and not the exchange rate that was in place when the gift card was purchased.

 Gift card balances

 Balances on your gift cards are always in the currency of your store.
-So, when your customer checks their gift card balance, it is reported in the store currency.
+So, when your customer checks their gift card balance, it's reported in the store currency.